California Native Assigned to TF 51/5th MEB Promotes to First Lieutenant in the U.S. Marine Corps

-“Since arriving, 1st Lt.
-Fry has truly been value added,” said Lt.
-Col. Kyle May, deputy director of operations at TF 51/5th MEB, and Fry’s reviewing officer.
-“He continues to lead from the front, adapt to a very dynamic environment, and learn from his fellow Marines.
-All of us look forward to his continued success and growth as a Marine officer.”

-Fry’s new rank was pinned by his ATFP Chief, Master Sgt.
-Bella Campbell.
-His fellow Marine officers, Anti-Terrorism Officer Capt.
-Naro Neang, and operations officers Lt.
-Col. Alex Goodman and Lt.
-Col. Jabbar Goughnour, were also in attendance.

-Task Force 51/5th Marine Expeditionary Brigade, the integrated Navy, and Marine Corps amphibious force, is a Joint Task Force-Capable (JTF-C) Headquarters that plays a vital role in responding to crises and contingencies, coordinating, and executing operations, conducting theater security cooperation, and advancing emerging Naval concepts at sea, from the sea, and ashore in support of U.S. Central Command, Fifth Fleet, and U.S. Marine Corps Forces Central Command theater objectives.
+MANAMA, Bahrain (Dec.
+10, 2025) U.S. Marine Master Sgt.
+Bella Campbell, right, anti-terrorism/force protection (ATFP) chief for Task Force (TF) 51/5th Marine Expeditionary Brigade, pins 1st Lt.
+Joshua Fry, assistant ATFP officer for TF 51/5, during a promotion ceremony onboard Naval Support Activity Bahrain.
+Task Force 51/5th Marine Expeditionary Brigade is a Joint Task Force-Capable (JTF-C) Headquarters that plays a vital role in advancing emerging Naval concepts at sea, from the sea, and ashore in support of U.S. Central Command, Fifth Fleet, and U.S. Marine Corps Forces Central Command theater objectives.
+(U.S. Marine photo by 1st Lt.
+Benjamin Moreno)

 |Date Taken: